ceyhunsen/mpu925x-driver/README.md

 # Introduction

-This directory includes platform independent device driver for MPU-9250 and MPU-9255 sensors, written in `C` with `C99` standard.
+This directory includes platform independent device driver for MPU-9250 and MPU-9255 sensors.

-Some of the features are:
+Main features of the driver are:

+* Written in `C` with `C99` standard
+* Platform independent bus interface
+* Separate and independent compilation units for configurable binary size
 * Read raw/converted sensor data
 * Configure sensor/driver
-* Enable/disable interrupts
-* Platform independent interfaces
-* Separate and independent compilation units for configurable binary size

 # Documentation